rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/trigger-data-query.md

 ### Understanding the TriggerDataQuery Action
-With this action, you can pass specific parameters and trigger queries based on user interactions or other control actions.
-This feature is essential for creating responsive workflows, where user input or certain conditions initiate real-time data queries.
+With this action, you can trigger queries based on user interactions or other control actions and also can pass specific parameters.
+This feature is essential for creating actionflow, where user input or certain conditions initiate data queries.

 ### Using the TriggerDataQuery Action
 1. Choose the relevant query that you wish to trigger from your data source.
-2. Define any specific parameters that should be passed to the query based on user inputs or predefined conditions.
+2. **(OPTIONAL)**Define any specific parameters that should be passed to the query based on user inputs or predefined conditions.